ewest11/PD3D/README.md

 PD3D: Package for Detecting Fluorescent Puncta in 3-D
 ===========

-This repository contains the code for the [PD3D], a package that enables detection of fluorescent puncta in 3-D and assignment of these puncta to objects in a watershed segementation image.
-This code is intended for detecting and locating fluorescent puncta in 3-D image stacks and was developed as part of the data analysis pipeline for SABER images.
-Many aspects of the analysis are tailorable to your particular imaging conditions and analysis needs and with very basic MATLAB knowledge, the code should be easily applied.
+This repository contains the code for the [PD3D], a package for detecting fluorescent puncta in 3D and localizing them to objects in a segmentation image.
+This code was developed as part of the data analysis pipeline for SABER images, a method for fluorescent in situ hybridization for detecting DNA and RNA molecules in tissues and cells.

-It should be noted that a number of parameters should be changed according to your precise application.
-Consulting the source code will be helpful in deciding how to tailor the code to your needs.
+It should be noted that a number of parameters must be changed according to your precise application.
+Consulting the source code will be helpful in deciding how to tailor the code to your needs and with minimal MATLAB knowledge, the code should be easy to apply.

 If you use this code, please kindly cite our pre-print article: